fl1d/w0ex.github.io/_pages/merit_en.md

     url: "https://www.sss.e.titech.ac.jp/en"
 ---

-Advantages for students studying at the institute include:

-### 1. Opportunities to participate in research projects to create a super smart society in collaboration with consortium partners
+## 1. Opportunities to participate in research projects to create a super smart society in collaboration with consortium partners

 * **Research projects related to fundamental technologies for a super smart society**